sufiahsalleh/JomS/README.md

 6. MOHD AIDIL BIN ZAIDAN (CB17031)
 <hr>
 <h1>JomS SYSTEM</h1>
 JomS or JomSewa system that consists of 3 user which is Admin, Driver and Customer.
-This system is for customer to book a driver.
+This system is for customer to book a driver or to rent a car.
 This system is fully develop by using HTML, CSS, PHP, and MySQL.
 <hr>
 <h1>PREVIEW</h1>
 <div align="left">